 Top alcoholic drinks in China

 Poland produced 970,000 hectoliters (7.1 percent) less pure vodka in 2020 than it did in 2019.
-According to preliminary statistics from Statistics Poland, the value of pure vodka exported to Poland in 2020 was 521 millions Polish zloty (PLN), 138.4million U.S. dollar.
+According to preliminary statistics from Statistics Poland, the value of pure vodka exported to Poland in 2020 was 521 million Polish zloty (PLN), 138.4million U.S. dollars.
 Of this, 1.6 million PLN was shipped to China.
 The EU-China agreement regarding GIs is expected to reverse the decline in Polish vodka exports.

 “Vodka made in Poland can reach markets all over the globe, in countries where alcohol can legally be sold.
 Polish vodka is the most well-known Polish product brand in the entire world.”